-Pulses used to extinguish the scan illumination during horizontal and vertical retrace periods.
+Pulses extinguish the scan illumination during horizontal and vertical retrace periods.

 The process of lowering the entire band of frequencies in one step to some intermediate range to be processed inside a satellite receiver.
-Multiple block downconversion receivers are capable of independently selecting channels because each can process the entire block of signals.
+Multiple block downconversion receivers can independently select channels because each can process the entire block of signals.

-Every now and then, some providers will send signals that will effect pirate cards only.
-The intention of these signals is to disable pirate cards.
-In order to make sure these unwanted signals don’t reach and disable your original card, you can use a blocker.
+Now and then, some providers will only send signals that will affect pirate cards.
+These signals intend to disable pirate cards.
+To make sure these unwanted signals don’t reach and disable your original card, you can use a blocker.
 There are 2 ways to block signals: software- and hardware blockers.

-A bootloader is the first program, executed whenever you turn your receiver on.
-The bootloader will ensure that the receivers operating system is started.
-The operating system of a satellite receiver is usually called the firmware.
+A bootloader is the first program executed whenever you turn your receiver on.
+The bootloader will ensure that the receiver’s operating system is started.
+The operating system of a satellite receiver is usually called firmware.